raks0009/raks0009.github.io/_pages/art.md

 {% include base_path %}

-#### I possess very low 'artsy' skills but believe that shouldn't desist me from expressing myself through drawings and paintings.
-Most of my work is acrylic-on-canvas.
+I possess no 'artsy' skills, but believe that it shouldn't desist me from expressing myself through drawings and paintings.
+Most of my 'work' is acrylic-on-canvas.

 {% for post in site.poetry %}
   {% include archive-single.html %}